aurodev/godot-switch/README.md

 2. Create the nacp file: `/opt/devkitpro/tools/bin/nacptool --create application <GAME_NAME> <VERSION> <NACP_NAME>.nacp`
 3. Create nro file: `/opt/devkitpro/tools/bin/elf2nro godot_switch.switch.opt.arm64 <NAME>.nro --icon=/opt/devkitpro/libnx/default_icon.jpg --nacp=<NACP_NAME>.nacp --romfsdir=<PACK_FILE_DIR>`
 4. Copy file to switch and run, nxlink can be used to send file over the network: `/opt/devkitpro/tools/bin/nxlink <NAME>.nro -s` ('-s' will create a local server that will listen for logs if using a debug version)

+#### Contributing
+When I started this project I had little idea about C++ or Godot, so there are likely a lot of things that can be improved, any help is welcome.